shrub-finance/docs/docs/05-faq.md

 [@micahriggan](https://twitter.com/micahriggan), [@way2rach](https://twitter.com/way2rach), and [@jguthrie7](https://twitter.com/jguthrie7) are the core team behind Shrub.
 All have been developing on the blockchain for over 4 years and are excited to advance what is possible in DeFi.

-## When will the testnet launch?

-The Mumbai testnet launch of Shrub is getting close.
-The plan is to launch in early October.

 ## Why does this project require the blockchain?

 Shrub is a decentralized exchange focused on reducing friction for writing and buying crypto options.
 The blockchain as the collateral/settlement layer is essential to ensure fairness to users and composability with other DeFi projects.